John Myatt: Arrest and trial

 In September 1995, Myatt was arrested by Scotland Yard detectives.
 He quickly confessed, stating that he had created the paintings using emulsion paint and K-Y Jelly, a mixture that dried quickly but was hardly reminiscent of the original pigments.
-He estimated that he had earned around £275,000, and offered to return the money and help convict Drewe.
+He is believed to have earned around £50,000, and offered to return the money and help convict Drewe.
 He had come to dislike the deception and Drewe.
 However the total sum of profits made through Myatt's forgeries exceeds €25 million.

 On 16 April 1996 police raided Drewe's gallery in Reigate, Surrey, south of London, and found materials he had used to forge certificates of authenticity.
 Drewe had also altered the provenances of genuine paintings to link them to Myatt's forgeries, and added bogus documents to archives of various institutions in order to "prove" the authenticity of the forgeries.

 The trial of Myatt and Drewe began in September 1998.
 On 13 February 1999 John Myatt was sentenced to one year in prison for a conspiracy to defraud.
 He was released the following June after serving four months of his sentence.
 Drewe was sentenced to six years for conspiracy and served two.